 There are plenty of reasons to advance your career through wine education, and The Culinary Institute of America—the leader in food and beverage education—is the best place to make it happen.
-Unique among wine programs, our Master of Professional Studies in Wine Management degree not only takes you from vine to crush and from barrel to bottle, it also emphasizes how wine makes its way to tables everywhere.
+Unique among wine programs, our Master of Professional Studies in Wine Management degree not only takes you from vine to crush and from barrel to bottle, it also emphasizes how wine makes its way to tables everywhere and goes beyond wine, exploring a variety of beverages and food pairings.
 Come to the CIA, and get ready to take your place as a leader in the world of wine.

 Ready to get started?
 Apply Today!

 Wine experts are sought-after in high-end restaurants, hotels and resorts, wineries, retail, and media all over the world, in positions including: